laurenz-coac/earth-system-data-processing/data_access/README_nasa_imerg.md

 - Opening an HDF5 file with `h5py`:
   - I had never parsed HDF5 before
   - ChatGPT helped me explore the tree structure and attributes

+- I also used AI assistance to extract precipitation values for Cologne and Kolkata, and to search the IMERG grid for locations with non-zero precipitation on May 1, 2025.